softprops/zoey/README.md

 val node = cli("/foo/bar")
 ```

 The above `node` is a reference to a zookeepers ZNode's address.
 No information as been collected from or sent to the server yet.
+It is just a description for a future point of reference when invoking operations.

-Zookeeper defines a basic set of operations for creating updating and reading data from ZNodes.
+Zookeeper defines a basic set of operations for creating, updating and reading data from ZNodes.

-Read operations are unique in that you can request information, and optionally, ask to get notified when this information changes.
+Read operations are unique in that you can request information, and optionally, request to get notified when this information changes.

 Zookeeper calls these notifications "watches"